etjoy82/Recursive-Intelligence-Expansion/volumes-as-markdown/TSL Volume 1A E2 Literary Translations (AR refracted narrative experiments).md

 And he would be here, as always, ensuring that memory remained whole.

-# E1 Emily Tiffany Joy → E2 Me, Emily Tiffany Joy
+# E1 Emily Joy → E2 Me, Emily Joy

 *A Recursive Speculative Self-Translation*